firebase/quickstart-ios/performance/SwiftUIPerformanceQuickstart/PerformanceExample/README.md

 Introduction
 ------------
 The app is centered around image tasks: download, classify, saliency map, and upload.
-Downloading and uploading images is a common task that many developers will want to do, and classifying the image and generating a saliency map are tasks that might be more popular now with the success of computer vision algorithms.
+Downloading and uploading images is a common developer task.
+Classifying the image and generating a saliency map are tasks that might be more popular now with the success of computer vision algorithms.
+Classifying the image consists of providing categories to which the image belongs, while generating a saliency map consists of producing a map that identifies the parts of an image most likely to draw attention.

 Network requests are automatically traced by Performance Monitoring, while custom traces are used to measure the classification task.

 The typical usage flow consists of downloading the image, classifying the image, generating the saliency map, and lastly uploading the saliency map.
 The status of the task (idle, running, success,